-The AT91FR4081 has 32 programmable I/O lines.
+The AT91R40008 microcontroller has 32 programmable I/O lines.
 Six pins are dedicated as general-purpose I/O pins.
 Other I/O lines are multiplexed with an external signal of a peripheral to optimize the use of available package pins.
-The PIO controller enables generation of an interrupt on input change and insertion of a simple input glitch filter on any of the PIO pins.
+The PIO controller enables generation of an interrupt on input change on any of the PIO pins.